hackclub/hackclub/workshops/slack_todo_list/README.md

 ---
-name: Slack todo list
+name: Slack Todo List
-description: Make a slack bot that maintains a todo list with Node.js and Bolt
+description: Make a todo list Slack bot with Node.js and Bolt
 author: '@KhushrajRathod'
 img: https://cloud-2xos4hsas.vercel.app/0screenshot_2020-11-16_at_1.00.14_pm.png
 ---

-# Slack todo list

 Ever wanted a todo list that's simple, easy, and integrated into your favorite messaging service?
 Well, today, we're building one!

-Today, we'll be creating a slack bot that maintains a todo list using [Bolt.js](https://slack.dev/bolt-js/) and [Node.js](https://nodejs.org/)
+Today, we'll be creating a Slack bot that maintains a todo list using [Bolt.js](https://slack.dev/bolt-js/) and [Node.js](https://nodejs.org/)

 Here's the [final code](https://repl.it/@KhushrajRathod/TodoSlackApp).
 A live demo is available as "@Todo Bot" on the [Hack Club Slack](https://hackclub.com/slack/).